Assisting/tilty-cat/README.md

 Tilts the cat emoji to an arbitrary, user-supplied angle.

-Works with Express and GraphicsMagick.
-Also requires the GraphicsMagick binaries to be installed and available.
-Cat emoji supplied separately.
+Works with the Google graphics package for Go.
+Cat emoji now included.

-See it in action at http://writeonlymedia.com/tilty_cat/45.png
+See it in action somewhere, sometime.